Code-Institute-Submissions/Ewie1-CI_PP3_GT_TVShow_DecResub/README.md

 8. As a owner I want the users to have navigation options
 9. As a owner I want user to have the option to have a player name and save a profile
 10. As a site owner I want users info to be save and accessed in a Google Spread Sheet
+11. As a site owner  I want the user to be able to restart game or level

 ## Technical Design

+### Flowchart

 - Flowchart to site logic and structure